andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 ____________________________________

-Dec 9-13 |
+Dec 9 |

-FINALS WEEK - When we meet is TBD.
-We'll clarify what we want to do here, as it gets closer.
+9:30 AM - 11:20 AM, final meeting time.
+We may not need it, TBD.